AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Be grateful for what you have now, and nothing should be taken for granted. — Roy T. Bennett
+> If you are going to achieve excellence in big things, you develop the habit in little matters. — Colin Powell
 <!--END_SECTION:quote-->